Slack’s big redesign aims to turn newbies into power users

 As Slack revised the sidebar, it also tried to make better use of its main center pane, which is usually dedicated to your current conversation.
 Now more features use that prime real estate rather than shunting you off elsewhere.
 A feature called People, for example, fills the center pane with a guide to your coworkers, with nice big photos and details such as their title and phone number.

 People is one of several features in the new Slack that test users found to be welcome additions—except that they aren’t additions.
-“In the early pilot, some of the feedback we’ve been getting is people are so excited that we’ve built these brand new features,” says DeLanghe.
-“And they’re not brand new.
+“In the early pilot, some of the feedback we’ve been getting is people are so excited that we’ve built these brand-new features,” says DeLanghe.
+“And they’re not brand-new.
 They’re just in a new place where they’re a lot more understandable.”
 (People replaces the Directory, which bordered on invisibility as an item in an unlabeled menu on the right side of the interface.)

 Along with all of this fundamental reorganization, Slack is getting some new customization options that will arrive a little after the initial round of updates.
 You’ll be able to resize the width of the sidebar—the sort of affordance that’s more common in old-school apps like word processors than newer apps.
 And Slack will add 11 new color themes, with names such as “Banana” and “Eggplant.”